 Note: As is often the case with Seikos, this thing is available in a variety of colors and strap options.
-As of post time, it looks like Longisland has the current best price on the model shown here.
-It’s also worth keeping an eye on Macy’s, being that it’ll go on sale there for the mid $300s with some regularity.
+Amazon has plenty, but it’s also worth keeping an eye on Macy’s, being that it’ll go on sale there for the mid $300s with some regularity.

 This is not the Timex Marlin.

 At 44mm in diameter with thick, matte links, this is a beast of a diver through and through.
 The closest thing to an Omega Planet Ocean that you’ll find for under $400.
 In fact, it seems like Seiko is doing a bit of an homage to the Planet Ocean with many of its details.
 Maybe.
 Just a little.

 Screw down crown.
 Automatic movement.
 Tough and dependable.

 Like the Planet Ocean, the Samurai has thicker, easy to read hands (taken from the Monster), a subtle, color dipped seconds hand, and slight texture to the crown and bezel.
 Also, that dash of grey for the first 15 minutes of said bezel seems real reminiscent of the Omega’s all matte grey bezel.